kbrkocygt/kbrkocygt/README.md

 ## ⏲ What we are doing now:
-I'm doing an internship 🚀
+I'm working a software developer 🚀

 <br />